Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 - X 5 places to find clients if you’re a new entrepreneur

 I could continue the list, but let’s stop here.
-Create more ideas like this and pop them all into your Trello board.

 Find ideas when brainstorming using the four Ws framework: